mendix/pluggable-widgets-tools/README.md

 ## Notes
 If you are using mono repositories and need to build multiples widgets using Lerna or some other tool, you can provide the option `--subprojectPath` for the tasks `build`, `start` and `release`.
-* Example `"buildSubProject": "pluggable-widgets-tools build:ts --subProjectPath \"/packages/mysubproject\"`
+* Example `"buildSubProject": "pluggable-widgets-tools build:ts --subprojectPath \"/packages/mysubproject\"`

 ## Webpack extensibility